 You'll often be given the choice of some optional modules, allowing you to specialise in your favoured subjects.
 You'll also have to write a dissertation or complete a major project.

 Tuition fees for MSc construction management courses are typically between £7,000 and £10,000, although can be as high as £15,000.
 Consider supporting your studies through postgraduate funding.

 Apply via the websites of the universities you're interested in, or search postgraduate courses in construction management.

-If you'd like to study at postgraduate level and aren't interested in writing a dissertation, many universities offer their construction management courses with online/distance learning options, in addition to a selection of postgraduate diplomas and certificates.
+If you'd like to study at postgraduate level but don't have the time to commit to writing a dissertation, many universities now offer construction management courses with online/distance learning options, in addition to a selection of postgraduate diplomas and certificates.

-Whether you decide to study construction management at undergraduate/postgraduate level or as part of your professional development, the skills and knowledge you gain should put you in an ideal position to start your job search.
+Whether you decide to study construction management at undergraduate/postgraduate level or as part of your professional development, the skills and knowledge you gain should hold you in good stead as you progress your construction management career.

 Find out more